What is RSV?

 While there is no fail-safe way of preventing your child from getting RSV, regular handwashing is the most effective and most important method for lowering the risk of getting RSV.
 Additionally, avoid playdates if the children or adults with whom you’re supposed to meet have been sick recently.

-Is there a vaccine for RSV?
+Is there an infant vaccine for RSV?

-No, unfortunately not.
-Palivizumab (Synagis®) is an antibody injection given to high-risk children (think premature babies and those born with heart diseases) during RSV season to help lower the risk of lung infection if the child gets RSV.
-It does not prevent RSV, however, and is not considered a vaccine.
-Due to its cost, palivizumab is only administered to high-risk children as noted above.
-If you believe your child is “high risk”, please discuss with your healthcare provider if palivizumab is indicated.
 In 2023, the FDA approved nirsevimab (Beyfortus®) for infants younger than 8 months old entering their first RSV season.
-Nirsevimab provides passive immunity for infants.
-Vaccines stimulate the body to make antibodies to protect against germs.
-Passive immunity is giving the already-made antibodies to the infant.
-In the case of nirsevimab, the immunity has been shown to last 5-6 months, which should protect them for the majority (if not entirety) of RSV season.
+A single treatment with nirsevimab provides immunity for 5-6 months, which should protect them for the majority (if not the entirety) of RSV season.
 Clinical trials have shown nirsevimab decreasing hospitalization rates due to RSV by approximately 80%.
-Because RSV is the leading cause of hospitalization in infants in the United States, we are eager to have this additional tool available.
+Because RSV is the leading cause of hospitalization in infants in the United States, we are excited to have this additional tool available beginning in fall of 2024.

 Is there anything else I can do to help my child if he/she has RSV?